-There are hundreds of keto-friendly pancake recipes out there.
+There are hundreds of keto pancake recipes out there.
 But only a few mimic the fluffy, cakey texture of traditional pancakes.

 The main ingredients in this low-carb pancake recipe are: